Phimosis and Paraphimosis

 Physiologic phimosis is present at birth and resolves without intervention.
 Most children will not have a fully retractable foreskin at birth, but do so as they get older with the majority having a fully retractable foreskin by early adolescence.

-Pathologic himosis is caused by scarring, balanitis, and underlying medical risk factors.
+Pathologic phimosis is caused by scarring, balanitis, and underlying medical risk factors.

 What are the symptoms of phimosis?

-The inability of the foreskin to retract can lead to difficulty cleaning of the area which can cause balanitis, there can be difficulty or painful urination, painful erection, or paraphimosis ( see below ).
+The inability of the foreskin to retract can lead to difficulty cleaning of the area which can cause balanitis.
+Other symptoms include:

 How is phimosis diagnosed?